oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 <details><summary><b>The theory</b></summary>

-The problem is anyone who has access to the IP address and post can access our service, in this case that may not be a problem when retrieving data (though in most cases is woudl be) but we don;t want anyone causing problems by making people thing there are no pencils in the post room !
+The problem is anyone who has access to the IP address and port can access our service, in this example that may not be a problem when retrieving data, after all the number of Pencils is not business critical (though in most cases is would be) but we don't want anyone causing problems by making people think there are no pencils in the post room !

 So we need to add some security.
 Fortunately Helidon makes this very easy, we just add @Authenticated to the StorefrontResource class, this is applied to every REST call in the class.
 If we wanted to limit it authentication as required to specific methods we'd just place it on those methods.